Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Flagstone (West) - New Beith has four active public transport stops, all of which are bus stops.
-These stops are served by one route in total, offering 128 weekly passenger trips combined.
-The accessibility of these transport services is limited; residents typically live 2763 meters away from the nearest stop.
+Flagstone (West) - New Beith has four active public transport stops operating, all of which are bus stops.
+These stops are served by a single route, collectively offering 128 weekly passenger trips.
+The area's transport accessibility is rated as limited, with residents located an average of 2763 meters from the nearest stop.

-On average, there are 18 trips per day across all routes, translating to roughly 32 weekly trips per individual stop.
+On average, there are 18 trips per day across all routes, resulting in approximately 32 weekly trips per individual stop.

 Frequently Asked Questions - Transport